Office of Polar Programs Advisory Committee —

 Mr. Huntington works with professors, non-profit organizations, and colleges regarding the issue of "Climate Change Impacts and the Sustainability of Rural Communities."
 He also uses and continues to develop the Native American Traditional Ecological Knowledge database.

-He has give keynote spreeches at various Arctic Research Consortium Arctic Forums and has spoken on panels at the Smithsonian National Museum of Natural History.
-In 2000, he participated in the Arctic Visiting Peakers' program as a presenter at the Marine Science Institute at Part Aransas, Texas.
+He has give keynote speeches at various Arctic Research Consortium Arctic Forums and has spoken on panels at the Smithsonian National Museum of Natural History.
+In 2000, he participated in the Arctic Visiting Speakers' program as a presenter at the Marine Science Institute at Part Aransas, Texas.